 Love could be blind and not just for lovers.

 Sylvanna had come to court when she was thirteen.
 It’d been such an honor to have been chosen to be one of the empress’s ladies in waiting, especially since they’d only met once, and briefly at that.
 It was only after she’d been here for some time that the truth of why her family had been so honored came to light.
 Though their duchy was far out in the provinces and her family not all that well off, her father was popular and full of radical ideas.
 The Dowager believed him a little too popular, as it turned out.
 Having a daughter living at the palace was seen as a mark of favor, but it was also a form of threat.

 She fought to hold back another sigh.

 This hadn’t stopped Trillena from ‘losing’ an important item and then having it be said Kareen was the one responsible for taking it.
 That the missing item was found amongst her things, a clear sign of guilt.
 So she’d been sent home in tears and covered in shame, ugly welts raking her back from the lashes.
 Suddenly her father’s new lucrative contracts, which he’d worked to gain independently of the crown, fell through due to the smear.
 Later, they were conveniently picked up by others more favored by the Empress.
 Those so privileged then, in turn, increased the empire’s coffers with lavish monetary gifts for the introductions to the foreign dignitaries, of course.

-Once the blinders came off, Sylvana hadn’t been able to put them back on – the bars of her prison no longer hidden behind curtains or lace, but clanging with the empress’s every word and action.
-What had appeared before as stoicism and grace were revealed as total indifference and single-minded selfishness.
+Once the blinders came off, Sylvana hadn’t been able to put them back on – the bars of her prison no longer hidden behind curtains or lace, but clanging with the Empress’s every word and action.
+What had appeared before as stoicism and grace now revealed as total indifference and single-minded selfishness.